jennalandy/gridsemblefdr/README.md

 #### Number of Simulations and Ensemble Size

-By default, `gridsemble` will build `nsim = 10` simulated datasets to compute approximate metrics, and choose the top `ensemble_size = 10` set of hyperparameters from each to ensemble over.
+By default, `gridsemblefdr` will build `nsim = 10` simulated datasets to compute approximate metrics, and choose the top `ensemble_size = 10` set of hyperparameters from each to ensemble over.
 This can easily be changed by the user.

 ```{r eval = FALSE}
 gridsemble_res <- gridsemble(